patrickdappollonio/kubectl-slice/README.md

 ### Download and install manually

 Download the latest release for your platform from the [Releases page](https://github.com/patrickdappollonio/kubectl-slice/releases), then extract and move the `kubectl-slice` binary to any place in your `$PATH`.
-If you have `kubectl` installed, you can use both `kubectl-slice` and `kubectl split` (note in the later the absence of the `-`).
+If you have `kubectl` installed, you can use both `kubectl-slice` and `kubectl slice` (note in the later the absence of the `-`).

 ## Usage